Healing from Toxic Relationships: A Path to Emotional Wellness

 Leaving a toxic relationship is an act of bravery that can feel both empowering and terrifying.
 You may be carrying wounds that no one else sees, replaying moments that broke your spirit, and questioning if you’ll ever feel whole again.
 But I want you to know: I see you, and I understand how heavy this can feel.

+You may even be coping with emotional scars or symptoms of abuse that affect your day-to-day mental well-being.
 You’ve already shown incredible strength by choosing to leave—or even by acknowledging the harm in staying.
 I’m here to help you navigate the next steps with compassion and hope as you move toward a life filled with healthier, more fulfilling connections.

 Let’s begin your healing journey together.
 You are worth it.